 How can I see the work that my child has done over the course of this camp?

-Parents will be invited to attend a showcase where they will be able to see their child’s work as well as other projects produced during their child’s camp.
-Camp participants will give a brief presentation and demonstration of their creations.
+Each camp is structured differently.
+For camps where projects are presented, parents will be invited to attend a showcase where they will be able to see their child’s work as well as other projects produced during their child’s camp.
+During those showcases, camp participants will give a brief presentation and demonstration of their creations.
+Please refer to the camp’s registration site for more information.

 Can I apply to more than one camp?